 Caroline holds the position of Regulatory Affairs Manager ANZ for IFF.
 Caroline’s affinity for the food industry began in dairy quite some years ago in a role with the small but thriving Tatua Dairy Cooperative in Morrinsville.
 Following that, moving to Auckland, Caroline took up a role with the Danish food ingredients company Danisco Ltd which was acquired by DuPont Ltd in 2011, and subsequently by IFF, her current employer.
 Caroline has held positions in Technical Marketing, Quality, Product Services, Regulatory and Scientific Affairs, all of which have touched the sensitive realms of allergen management in its various forms.

 In the early days of the Allergen Forum, Caroline participated in VITAL and PIF Working Groups and later moved into the Allergen Bureau Allergen Exemption working group to help secure the 2016 change to STD 1.2.3 of the ANZ Food Standard Code.

 Caroline brings a global ingredient manufacturers perspective to the Allergen Bureau Board.
-She Chairs the DuPont Allergen Network delivering a globally coordinated approach to allergen management in a complex manufacturing environment.
+She Chairs the IFF Allergen Network delivering a globally coordinated approach to allergen management in a complex manufacturing environment.

 With a Food Technology degree from Massey University and over 30 years working in the Food Industry, Debbie has had various NZ based roles covering Product Development, Quality, Purchasing and Operations for Tip Top Ice Cream, Tasti and Danisco / Dupont.
 These roles have included responsibilities in ANZ, ASPAC regional and global markets.